-Find out about the locker room in the Old Building; lockers in Saw Swee Hock Student Centre; day-use secure bike storage in the basement of Fawcett House, and the Marshall Building, secure laptop storage in the Old Building; general safety information.
+The LSE Security Team is here to help students have an enjoyable and productive experience at LSE, providing a great deal of practical advice on how to get the most from your time at LSE.
+Central London is densely populated, and petty crime is common as in other large cities, remember to be extra vigilant regarding your possessions and personal safety.
+Find out about the locker room in the Old Building; lockers in Saw Swee Hock Student Centre; day-use secure bike storage in the basement of Fawcett House, and the Marshall Building; secure laptop storage in the Old Building, and lots more useful safety information.